arother/picroft-google-aiy-voicekit-skill/README.md

 # <img src='AIY_logo_blue.png' card_color='#022B4F' width='50' height='50' style='vertical-align:bottom'/> Google AIY voicekit
-Enables Google AIY voicekit
+Enables Google AIY voicekit on picroft with Respeaker 2-Mics Pi HAT

 ## About
-This enables the led and button on the Google AIY voicekit.
+This enables the led and button on the Respeaker 2-Mics Pi HAT.
+For now, just the button ;)

-The button led turns on when Mycroft is listning.
 If button is pressed he begins to listen.
 If the button is pressed for a longer time he stops whatever he is dooing.

 ## Important
 This skill is made for Picroft Lightning which is Picroft on Rasbian stretch and should install and initialize "out of the box".